CAT Syllabus 2026 – Important Topics and What You Should Not Miss in Each Section

 CAT Quant Syllabus: Weightage and Pattern

 Quantitative Ability (QA) is the crucial section of the CAT exam.
-It carries a total of 22 questions.
+It carries a total of 22 questions in the recent exam pattern and expecting the same for CAT 2026 but this fact may change as per the exam authorities.
 It assesses test-takers’ knowledge of numbers, calculation skills, and ability to apply mathematical concepts in question-solving.
 QA section covers areas like number system, geometry, arithmetic, algebra and modern mathematics.
 They have a variety of topics and sub-topics.
 It is crucial to understand the fundamentals of all topics.
 This helps you get used to solving advanced chapters.
 This can enhance your chances of scoring well.
 Learn about the CAT syllabus for Quant in terms of important topics, types of questions, weightage, etc.

 Quant Syllabus for CAT